Cleaning our Hazy Lens: Exploring Trends in Transmission Spectra of Warm Exoplanets: Statistical Analysis

 \subsection{Stellar Forcing Parameters}

-Among all the stellar forcing parameters, orbital eccentricity ($e$) and age of the star ($t_{\rm age}$) hold better linear trends against $A_{\rm H}$.
-The orbital semi-major axis ($a$) holds a good linear trends against $A_{\rm H}$ without the super-puff exoplanets.
-We do not see any noticeable linear trends for all the other stellar forcing parameters, including mass ($M_*$), radius ($R_*$), density ($\rho_*$), surface gravity ($g_*$), effective temperature ($T_\text{eff*}$), bolometric luminosity ($L_{\rm bol}$), metallicity ($Z_{\rm [Fe/H]}$), stellar rotation period ($P_{\rm rot}$), and various stellar UV fluxes ($F_{\rm NUV}$, $F_{\rm FUV}$, $F_{\rm XUV}$), as shown in Table \ref{tab:linearstats}.
-In Figure \ref{fig:stellar}a-c, we show the observed trends between $A_{\rm H}$ and $e$, $t_{\rm age}$, and $a$.
+Among all the stellar forcing parameters, orbital eccentricity ($e$) and age of the star ($t_{\rm age}$) hold tentative correlations against $A_{\rm H}$.
+The orbital semi-major axis ($a$) holds a relatively strong correlation against $A_{\rm H}$ ($p<0.01$), if we exclude the four low-density super-puff exoplanets.
+We do not see any noticeable correlations for all the other stellar forcing parameters, including mass ($M_*$), radius ($R_*$), density ($\rho_*$), surface gravity ($g_*$), effective temperature ($T_\text{eff*}$), bolometric luminosity ($L_{\rm bol}$), metallicity ($Z_{\rm [Fe/H]}$), stellar rotation period ($P_{\rm rot}$), and various stellar UV fluxes ($F_{\rm NUV}$, $F_{\rm FUV}$, $F_{\rm XUV}$), as shown in Table \ref{tab:linearstats}.
+In Figure \ref{fig:stellar}a-c, we show the test statistics between $A_{\rm H}$ and $e$, $t_{\rm age}$, and $a$.
+For $a$, both with and without the super-puff planets.
 In Figure \ref{fig:stellar}d-f, we show the relationships between $A_{\rm H}$ and the UV fluxes of different wavelengths.
 Plots for the rest of the stellar forcing parameters can be found in Figure \ref{fig:extra} in Appendix \ref{ap:B}.

-We find a relatively strong linear correlation ($r=0.39$; $p=0.07$; $\chi^2_\nu = 2.4$) between orbital eccentricity ($e$) and $A_{\rm H}$ (see Figure \ref{fig:stellar}a).
-This tentative positive correlation suggests exoplanets with circular orbits tend to be hazier than exoplanets with more elliptical orbits.
-However, the orbital eccentricity for each planet has large uncertainties, and better constrains on $e$ are needed to determine if this tentative linear trend holds true.